jeffThompson/CreativeProgramming1/Assignments/Week02_AlgorithmicQuilts.md

 ### PROJECT REQUIREMENTS

 * Drawings of at least 10 quilt patterns from Brackman's book, or from patterns you find elsewhere – bring these to class next week!
-* Quilt sketch should be named `LastnameFirstname_QUILT` and be 800 x 800 pixels.
+* Quilt sketch should be named `LastnameFirstname_QUILT` and be 800 x 800 pixels
-* Exported image of your quilt, also named `LastnameFirstname_QUILT.png`.
+* Exported image of your quilt, also named `LastnameFirstname_QUILT.png`
-* Zip your sketch folder, with the image in it, and upload to Canvas.
+* Zip your sketch folder, with the image in it, and upload to Canvas

 ### RESOURCES